-This course reviews a variety of approaches to the axiomatic developments of Euclidean plane geometry; followed by a treatment of non-Euclidean geometries, and the geometric properties of transformation, particularly Isometries.
+Prerequisite: MAT 609.
+This course reviews a variety of approaches to the axiomatic developments of Euclidean plane geometry; followed by a treatment of non-Euclidean geometries, and the geometric properties of transformations, particularly isometries.
+Pre-practicum hours of directed field-based training required.

-MAT631 Calculus II - 3 credits
+MAT 631 Calculus II - 3 credits